wz30/duke_graduate/README.md

 - writing class: problem-solution based paper and topic are field related.
 - TA CS 201: quite a lot of logistic works.

+- Until 4/5/2021, I am not doing very well in this semester and I just figure out why that would happen.
+The main reason is that I made myself super busy and that hurts my confidence.
+TA in 201 is not a good choice for me since it takes up lots up time to grade the homework and ECE 568 projects take more time.
+Anyway, I need to catch up where I left.

 | Syntax      | Description | Test Text     |
 | :---        |    :----:   |          ---: |